jmesparre/jm/memory-bank/progress.md

     -   Develop About Me/Us section.
     -   Develop Contact page with form and scheduling integration.
     -   Implement responsive design for all new content.
-    -   **Implement a 1-second debounce/timer for scroll-based page navigation** to prevent rapid page skipping.
 4.  **Back‑end (if applicable)**:
     -   Integrate contact form with a backend endpoint (Supabase or Netlify Functions).
     -   Configure headless CMS (Sanity or Strapi) for the blog.